 Alternatively, catch a bus from BTS main bus terminal in Kuala Lumpur.
 The bus rides take around 5 hours and costs 38RM.
 Buses operate from KL to Butterworth as well as Penang.

 Staying in Old Part of the City

-At Georgetown- Eastern and Oriental Hotel steeped in British-Raj opulence located in the heart of Georgetown (160USD), Seven terraces hotel in central Georgetown (127USD) or Heritage Hotel (30USD) if you are on a budget.
+At Georgetown- Eastern and Oriental Hotel steeped in British-Raj opulence located in the heart of Georgetown (160USD), Seven Terraces Hotel in central Georgetown (127USD) or 1926 Heritage Hotel (30USD) if you are on a budget.
 If you are planning to explore the history and culinary flavours of Georgetown, stay near the historical quarters of the town.